Authorize with OAuth 2.0 Flows

 The authorization process consists of the following basic steps regardless of your client application type:

-You register your client application in Space, specifying its type and providing permissions to access certain Space resources.
-At the end of the registration process you are given credentials, such as a client ID and client secret, that you provide to your application.
+You register your client application in Space, specifying the required authentication flow and providing permissions to access certain Space resources.
+During the registration, you are given credentials, such as a client ID and client secret, that you provide to your application.

 Your application requests an access token from Space, presenting client ID, client secret, and other credentials depending on the client application type and authorization flows it uses.
 If authentication is successful, the application is issued a token.